MicrosoftDocs/power-platform/power-platform/admin/capacity-storage.md

 |**Log**     |  10 GB       | 20 GB        |
 |**File**     | 400 GB        | 200 GB        |

 This tenant is 10 GB over in log usage but has 20 GB available in database capacity.
 Therefore, the tenant isn't in deficit.
-Note that file storage excess entitlement can't be used to compensate deficits in log or database storage.
+File storage excess entitlement can't be used to compensate deficits in log or database storage.

 ## Actions to take for a storage capacity deficit